RaVoTTi/Second-Brain/BooksV1/Books/The Stranger.md

-Sure!
 Here's a comprehensive summary of "The Stranger" by Albert Camus, followed by a concise summary for quick reference.

 **Comprehensive Summary:**